 - Knowledge of established practices and procedures for an integrated library system (ILS).

-- Knowledge of Library District's policies, procedures, and services.
+- Knowledge of library policies, procedures, and services.

 - Knowledge of alpha and numeric systems for arranging library materials.

 - Strong customer service skills.

 - Ability to uphold the principles of equity, diversity, and inclusion in the workplace and the community.